On the p-adic weight-monodromy conjecture for complete intersections in toric varieties: Abstract

 \section{Abstract}

-We give a proof of the $p$-adic weight monodromy conjecture for scheme-theoretic complete intersections in projective smooth toric varieties.
-The strategy is based on Scholze's proof in the $\ell$-adic setting, which we adapt using homotopical results developed in the context of rigid analytic motives
+We give a proof of the $p$-adic weight-monodromy conjecture for scheme-theoretic complete intersections in projective smooth toric varieties.
+The strategy is based on Scholze's proof in the $\ell$-adic setting, which we adapt using homotopical results developed in the context of rigid analytic motives.